nuxy/headless/README.md

 ## Contributions

-If you find any bugs, or there is a feature you want to add, please submit a pull-request with your changes.
-Note: Before committing your code please ensure that you are following the Drupal coding standards.
+If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
+(Note: Before committing your code please ensure that you are following the Drupal coding standards)

 You can check your code by running the following command: